Art – Associate of Fine Arts

-Depending on which degree or certificate option selected, coursework may include: Drawing I and II, 2D Design, 3D Design, Painting I and II, Ceramics I and II, Photography I, Darkroom Photography, Photography II, Studio Lighting Techniques, Computer as a Creative Media, Graphic Design I and II, Typography, Digital Art I and II, Animation and 3D Modeling, Web Design I and II, Motion Graphics I and II, Directed Studio, and Art Portfolio.
+Coursework may include: Art History I and II, Drawing I and II, 2D Design, 3D Design, Painting I and II, Ceramics I and II, Photography I, Darkroom Photography, Photography II, Studio Lighting Techniques, Computer as a Creative Media, Graphic Design I and II, Typography, Digital Art I and II, Web Design I and II, Motion Graphics I and II, Media Arts, Directed Studio, and Art Portfolio.

 Program Start Date(s)

 Programs can be started when courses start at the beginning of any semester.
 Some courses may be offered only once a year.
 Check the RCTC catalog for course availability by semester.
 Consult your academic advisor for your program of study.